athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 4/Smokesight Wight Captain.md

     desc: "  The wight captain flanks with an ally as long as the target is within both their reaches, even if commander and ally aren't on opposite sides."

   - name: "Drain Life"
-    desc: " (divine) When the wight captain damages a living creature using an unarmed attack or their bound weapon, they gain 10 temporary Hit Points, and the creature must succeed at a DC 26 Fortitude check save or become [[Conditions/Drained 1|Drained 1]].
+    desc: " (divine) When the wight captain damages a living creature using an unarmed attack or their bound weapon, they gain 10 temporary Hit Points, and the creature must succeed at a DC 26 Fortitude check save or become [[Conditions/Drained|Drained 1]].
 Further damage dealt by the hunter wight's unarmed and bound weapon attacks increases the value of the drained condition by 1 on a failed save, to a maximum of drained 4."

   - name: "Spawn Wight Soldier"
     desc: " (divine) A living humanoid killed by a wight captain's weapon or claw Strike rises as a stalker wight after 1d4 rounds.
 This spawn is under the command of the wight commander that killed them.
-They don't have drain life or spawn stalker wight and are [[Conditions/Clumsy 1|Clumsy 2]] for as long as they're a wight spawn.
+They don't have drain life or spawn stalker wight and are [[Conditions/Clumsy|Clumsy 2]] for as long as they're a wight spawn.
 If the creator of the stalker wight spawn dies, the wight spawn becomes a fully autonomous stalker wight; they regain their free will, gain drain life and spawn stalker wight, and are no longer clumsy."

   - name: "Tactical Direction"
-    desc: "`pf2:2` (auditory) Each wight ally in a 30-foot emanation gains the [[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity]] reaction until the end of their next turn."
+    desc: "`pf2:2` (auditory) Each wight ally in a @Template[emanation|distance:30] gains the [[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity]] reaction until the end of their next turn."

 ```